cjamiev/playground/README.md

 	- Set id with remove-<name> for extraneous objects in groups
 	- Set id with element-<name> for convenience
 Step 3: Clean up objects
+  - Copy over to <name>-template.svg objects that are ready or redone
   - Place items in correct positions
   - Collapse related objects in the same position.
   - Ungroup and re-group to remove transformations on groups